benevbright/react-navigation-collapsible/README.md

 ## Limitation

+#### When scroll slowly, the layout is flickering on Android.

+This is `react-native`'s regression bug.
+Here is a workaround. https://github.com/facebook/react-native/issues/15445#issuecomment-321721259

 #### With State persistence [#40](https://github.com/benevbright/react-navigation-collapsible/issues/40)

 react-navigation provides [State persistence](https://reactnavigation.org/docs/en/state-persistence.html) as experimental feature.
 Unfortunately, collapsible header stops collapsible when you use it.